Henil28P/Selenium-Software-Testing/README.md

 3. $ rvm install 2.5.1 (or rvm install 3.2.0) to install the Ruby's latest stable version

 The sample/exampler website used for this project is: https://selenium-blog.herokuapp.com/signup

+1. Selenium WebDriver
+   The goal of Selenium WebDriver is to help developers and testers quickly and easily write automated tests.
+Its goal is to maintain a standardized API that is user-friendly and emulates user actions such as clicking and typing.

+Ideal users of WebDriver:
+--> Testers who want to save time manually testing.
+--> Developers have confidence in testing to know they won't introduce regressions.
+--> Those who have the need to test their applications across multiple browsers and platforms.
+--> A customizable and powerful framework (ie. WebDriver API)

+Selenium WebDriver works using Client-Server communication.
+When a Selenium test is executed, a new session of the browser driver is created and a browser is launched.
+For each command in the test script, a request is sent to the WebDriver API.
+The WebDriver API interprets the request and the step is then executed in the browser driver - which acts as a server - and just waits for the request to come in.
+Once each step is complete, the response is sent back to the WebDriver API and then back to the test.
+This process continues until all steps are complete.

+WebDriver works with all major supported tech stacks.
+--> The languages supported are C, Java, Ruby, Python, JavaScript --> The platforms supported are macOS, Windows, Linux --> The browsers supported are Chrome, Firefox, Internet Explorer and Safari

+- Each one of the browsers have their own drivers which are maintained by a different browser vendor (own API for each).
+  The key idea behind these drivers is that they are written in a language most natural to use for each browser.

+Setting up WebDriver
+2 tools to install before writing tests

+1. Selenium WebDriver as the framework
+2. ChromeDriver as the browser driver to run tests in Chrome (there is also geckdriver to run tests in Firefox)

+--> Navigate to Selenium website (selenium.dev/downloads)
+--> Scroll to and find the "Selenium Client & WebDriver Language Bindings" section --> Click "download" of Ruby which will navigate you to Selenium-WebDriver Ruby Gems page

+- Note that Gems in Ruby are independent Ruby software packages (you can think of them as library or plugin)
+- RubyGems is the package management framework
+- Each Gem needs to be installed before using it

+2 ways to install RubyGems:

+1. $ gem install (included in Ruby by default) - install gems from command line, quick and easy.
+It's able to search for packages available and install the specified software packages and their dependencies.
+2. $ bundle install - When gems are installed with the help of their bundler, gems are defined in what's called a GemFile.
+Then, use bundler to install gems.
+This is beneficial so that any other individual or system that builds and runs the application will be able to install all the same versions of the gem easily - it is necessary for shared projects.

+- This project uses the 2nd way from above which is to use the bundle install.

+So copy the GenFile command from the webpage and put it in the GemFile in the project source.

+It is important to note that placing the gem in the GemFile doesn't actually install them.
+To install the manage gem dependencies in this file, we must use the bundler.
+To use the bundler, need to first install it in the project directory (do $pwd to verify) and in terminal:

+--> $ gem install bundler which will give the latest bundler.
+--> After that succeeds, type $ bundle install (and this will go ahead and install your Selenium WebDriver gem).
+--> Finally, ensure that you have a browser driver setup (ChromeDriver for this project): $ gem install selenium-webdriver -v 3.142.7 and then $ brew install chromedriver

+Using the API:
+Ruby API Documentation for using the Selenium WebDriver: https://www.rubydoc.info/gems/selenium-webdriver/0.0.28/Selenium/WebDriver/Driver - has all the classes and methods available to perform actions on the browser